geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah, I need to investigate this.

 ##### **Geohot or Chenyu** [[00:40:01](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2401)]
-UUVN's got a link to...
+UUVN's got a link to..

 ##### **Geohot or Chenyu** [[00:40:06](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2406)]
 Oh, yeah, this is the DMA ref stuff, which we don't know how to get in AM.